Time to embrace the Internet, Iran president says

 The weekend speech distances Rouhani from rival conservative clerics, some close to Supreme Leader Ayatollah Ali Khamenei, who promote censorship as a tool for protecting the 1979 Islamic revolution which brought the Shi‘ite Muslim clergy to power.

 “We ought to see (the Internet) as an opportunity.
-We must recognize our citizens’ right to connect to the World Wide Web,” said Rouhani according to the official IRNA news agency.
+We must recognise our citizens’ right to connect to the World Wide Web,” said Rouhani according to the official IRNA news agency.

 “Why are we so shaky?
 Why have we cowered in a corner, grabbing onto a shield and a wooden sword, lest we take a bullet in this culture war?” he said in his weekend speech.